 When it comes to training the nervous system, N=1.
 By that I mean, we are all unique in what types and amounts of training we need to eliminate pain, improve performance, and achieve our goals.
 Personal Sessions are where the magic can happen.
 We can create specific drills, often “stacking” multiple drills into one, to give you the highest possible.
 Together we can create a program that is optimal and realistic for YOU in achieving your goals.

-This 8 week course is designed for anyone interested in diving deeper into the material, but not yet ready for the investment of private sessions.
-Each week will offer training information on the following subjects:
+This 9-week course is designed for anyone interested in diving deeper into the material but not yet ready to invest in private sessions.
+Each week will offer education and skill development in the following subjects:

-8) How to integrate this information into a training program
+9) How to integrate this information into your life

 Dates TBD (can be taught virtually)